527-prizmatic/TheLegendOfBonk/README.md

 As the very first game project undertaken with the school, the source code is quite messy and still lacking a lot of principles of structure and readability.
 Due to being mostly a proof of our ability to produce something that runs, not much thought was put into narration nor balancing.
+Some assets are most definitely not free of charge, either.
+No copyright infringement intended, we merely picked whatever we deemed fit to use in a project that shouldn't leave the scope of the school.

 As requested by the assignment, the game also comprises a functional (although rather counter-intuitive to use) level editor.